 Holidays are meant to be a light and joyous time of year but they can often become stressful when dealing with difficult family members.
 Because alcohol (and drugs) are often used as a coping mechanism, family gatherings can quickly turn into a place of conflict between loved ones.
-So how do you deal with a drunk uncle, intoxicated parent, or a smashed sibling?
+So how do you deal with an alcoholic family member?
 Here are 7 powerful techniques to help you get through.

 1. Set boundaries and stick to them.